learn-co-curriculum/phase-0-final-project/README.md

 up the necessary HTML, CSS, and JS files, and instructions on how to publish a site on GitHub Pages.

-We recommend going through these steps first &mdash; create and connect the necessary files _and_ get them published before diving into writing too much HTML and JavaScript.
+We recommend going through these steps first — create and connect the necessary files _and_ get them published before diving into writing too much HTML and JavaScript.
 If you've got everything published, you'll be able to continuously push updates to your site _as you build it_.